Roshan-R/Wazam/README.md

 Huge thanks to https://github.com/marin-m/SongRec for providing python code required to communicate with Shazam servers

-Uses JS to record microphone and django to send api requests
+Wazam recognizes songs playing nearby you using your microphone and displays info about them.

 ## Running Locally